How to Get Into University of Connecticut: Admissions Stats + Tips

 - 4 years of English

-- 3 years of math (algebra I, algebra II, and geometry)
+- 3 years of math (algebra I, algebra II, and geometry or their equivalents)

 - 2 years of social studies (including 1 year of U.S. history)